 PCORI fees help fund the Patient-Centered Outcomes Research Institute (PCORI), a group founded in 2010 as a part of the Affordable Care Act (ACA).
 Learn more about PCORI deadlines, fees, how fees are used, and the future of these payments.

-Annual PCORI fees are due on July 31, 2023, for plan years that ended on or after October 1, 2022.
-Fees are filed using IRS Form 720, which is usually a quarterly return except when filed for PCORI.
+Annual PCORI fees are due July 31 and fees are filed using IRS Form 720, which is usually a quarterly return except when filed for PCORI.

 Who Must File

 The PCORI fee applies to most self-insured medical plans, including COBRA coverage.
 Significant exclusions include plans primarily for employees working/residing outside of the United States and plans classified as excepted benefits.
 Some other exclusions include: